 SAP is defined as a measure of both qualitative and quantitative levels of a student's academic performance.
-Additionally, a program must be completed within a Maximum Timeframe (MTF) standard which is 150% of your program length.
+Additionally, a program must be completed within a Maximum Timeframe (MTF) standard, which is 150 percent of the program length.

 Definitions

 Qualitative: Minimum Cumulative Grade Point Average (CGPA) that a student must maintain to receive financial aid.